-The underrepresentation of minority groups in the legal profession has been a longstanding and serious problem in this country.
-For this reason, law schools are actively recruiting minority applicants and have established policies to assure that qualified candidates are given the opportunity for a legal education.
+The underrepresentation of minoritized groups in the legal profession has been a longstanding and serious problem in this country.
+For this reason, law schools are actively recruiting underrepresented and disadvantaged applicants and have established policies to assure that qualified candidates are given the opportunity for a legal education.

 If you are a minoritized student, it is wise to be well informed of the opportunities available.
 You should make certain to identify yourself as a member of a minority group at the time you register for the LSAT and with the Credential Assembly Service (CAS).
 This will enable interested law schools to contact you through the Candidate Referral Service.

 Thereafter, you might wish to contact relevant student organizations at the law schools you are considering.
 It will be to your advantage to discuss your interests and application with members of these organizations since in some instances they will track your application and may have a part in the admissions decision.
 These students can also inform you of any special problems or advantages for minority students at their particular school.